groupvine/gv-doc/membership/notes.md

-# Detailed & Advanced Notes related to Membership
+# Advanced Notes on Membership

 ## Importing and Alternate Address Handling